X-CASH-official/android-wallet/README.md

 # X-Cash Android Mobile Wallet

 📱 **Securely store and manage your XCASH on your mobile.**
-Easily end XCASH publicly or privately, manage your wallets, etc... from your phone !
+Easily end XCASH publicly or privately, manage your wallets, etc... from your phone!

+> *Initially forked from [m2049r](https://github.com/m2049r)'s [monerujo](https://github.com/m2049r/xmrwallet) wallet.*

 ## Table of Contents